 The cruise safety crew is also fully prepared to jump in and react immediately to potential safety issues as they are mentally and physically trained.
 They have training on lifejacket and lifeboat storage, securing heavy objects on board, CPR and bridge procedures and access, and everything that involves the aspect of passenger safety.

-According to Ross A. Klein, a professor at Memorial University of Newfoundland in Canada, there is no threat to physical harm in 95% cases of cruise ship incidents.
+According to Ross A. Klein, a professor at the Memorial University of Newfoundland in Canada, there is no threat to physical harm in 95% of cruise ship incidents.
 He also emphasized that the industry’s history is bombarded with mistakes and accidents.
 But these should not give the notion that cruising is inherently unsafe.

 Also, based on the research firm G.P.
 Wild, the incidents with passengers on board decreased by 15%, while the worldwide cruise ship capacity grew by more than 41.5 % from 2009 to 2016.

-The editor-in-chief of Cruise Critic, the world’s largest consumer cruise website, Colleen McDaniel also says, “Based on how many cruise ships that are at sea all the time, as well as how many cruise ships that are traveling every year, the likelihood of events that affect the passengers’ safety is extremely rare.”
+The editor-in-chief of Cruise Critic, the world’s largest consumer cruise website, Colleen McDaniel, also says, “Based on how many cruise ships that are at sea all the time, as well as how many cruise ships that are traveling every year, the likelihood of events that affect the passengers’ safety is extremely rare.”